BaratiLab/MeltpoolNet/README.md

 2. [Classification dataset for the meltpool modes and defects](https://github.com/BaratiLab/MeltpoolNet/blob/main/Data/meltpoolnet_classification.csv)

 # Prerequisites
-The following packages are required in order to run the associated code:
+The following modules and packages are required in order to run the associated code:
 * numpy
 * pandas
 * sklearn